a5221985/tutorials/Java/java_multithreading_concurrency_and_performance_optimization.md

 			});

 		1. If an uncaught exception gets thrown in any of the threads spawned from main thread will be caught by the handler
-		2. Purpose: To clean up some of the resources or log additional data to enable us troubleshoot any issues after the fac
+		2. Purpose: To clean up some of the resources or log additional data to enable us troubleshoot any issues after the fact

 ### Threads Creation - Part 2, Thread Inheritance ###
+1.

 ### Quiz 2: Thread Creation ###
 ### Coding Exercise 1: Thread Creation - MultExecutor ###
 ### Thread Creation - MultiExecutor Solution ###